'Property Brothers' star Drew Scott and Linda Phan want your help creating their wedding hashtag

-With his upcoming wedding to long-term girlfriend Linda Phan just one month away, "Property Brothers" star Drew Scott issued a call out to his Instagram followers to create an official wedding hashtag.
-Many of responses are, um, Phan-tastic!
+With his upcoming wedding to long-term girlfriend Linda Phan just one month away, "Property Brothers" star Drew Scott issued a callout to his Instagram followers to create an official wedding hashtag.
+Many of the responses are, um, Phan-tastic!

 Here are some especially great submissions culled from Scott's more than 1 million followers: